 We will have some special days, but our daily schedule will generally be the following.

-The day will begin at 10am with breakfast and announcements, mostly regarding special events and activities.
+The day will begin with breakfast and announcements, mostly regarding special events and activities.
 After breakfast we will have a first working session of 3 hours where participants will work on their projects with their partners and mentors.
 Participants will then have some free time to spend as they wish (getting to know other participants, playing sports, taking a nap, playing card games, working on their project if they wish, etc).
 Afterwards the whole camp will reconvene for lunch, followed by additional free time.
 Then, we will have a second working session of 2 hours.
 After lots of hard work, we will gather as a camp for fun games, challenges and competitions.
 Such a long day will surely leave participants hungry and ready for dinner.